rogervdo/rogervdo/README.md

 `> cat profile.dat | more`
 ---
-I am currently working on mastering c++ basics.
+I am currently working on mastering c++ basics & deciding where to go next.

 `> whoami` 💻
 ---